mralbertchen/stifties/README.md

 STIFTIES is an Ethereum-based platform that turns NFTs (ERC721) into stickers that can be sent to contacts via messaging apps.
 STIFTIES is a marketplace on which stickers can be transacted.

+An artist can create the token on the STIFTIES platform and set the price.
+After that, the NFT can be freely transacted.

 STIFTIES wants to capture as large a creator community as possible: Create stickers out of tokenised artwork and tokenize stickers of non-crypto content creators.

 On the front-end it's a React chat-App that links to a node.js API back-end using 0x-Protocol to act as a relayer for the decentralised sticker market place.
 The stickers are represented on the blockchain using an ERC721 token.
 The prototype focuses